code4like/ColoredPrinter/README.md

      |  REVERSE_DISPLAY    |
      | NO_REVERSE_DISPLAY  |
 +  Something Confusing
-   - The FontStyles make no difference on windows's terminal,but work on IDE such as Pycharm.
+   - The FontStyles make no difference on windows's terminal,but work on IDE such as PyCharm.